 If you’re familiar with Aria in the West Village, Terra has essentially the same menu of Italian small plates.
 You can always get in, and it’s a useful place for a light dinner or Saturday afternoon glass of wine.

-A surprisingly lively, surprisingly sort of elegant Greek restaurant that has a Michelin star, but doesn’t get all that much attention, perhaps because it’s located in a very quiet area by the river.
-The crowd ranges from banker-y to middle age-y to groups of blonde girls-y.
-Either way, the food is very good, and it's a nice location for a date night or a group dinner.
+This is a surprisingly lively, surprisingly sort of elegant Greek restaurant with excellent food, but it doesn’t get all that much attention, perhaps because it’s located in a very quiet area by the river.
+Use it for a date night or a group dinner.
 Just know that it’s a bit pricey.

 You know that neighborhood Italian place that has white tablecloths covered in paper, where they might give kids crayons to draw with?
 But it’s still sort of a nice place?
 Where you’d bring grandparents?
 That’s Gigino, a handy, always tasty and always accessible Italian restaurant.
 As previously stated, this is a great place to come with kids.